mendhak/angular-dynamic-configuration-with-auth0/README.md

 ```

 Now create the `app-config.service.ts` which loads from `/api/uiconfig`.
-Note the IAppConfig which must match the properties coming back from the HTTP Request.
+Note the IAppConfig which must match the JSON properties coming back from the HTTP Request.
 The actual Auth0 configuration happens on the `authClientConfig.set` line.